Cosmological phase transitions: from perturbative particle physics to gravitational waves: Effective potential

 One can also perform Legendre Transforms for non-convex functions where an otherwise convex (concave) function has a localized bump in the middle, like the one shown as a solid blue line in \cref{fig:VeffConvexHull}.
 In this case the Legendre Transform of the Legendre Transform does not return the original function, but rather the convex (concave) envelope (or hull as its sometimes described) of it,

 A convex hull is shown in \cref{fig:VeffConvexHull} by the dashed red line.
 This convex hull must still satisfy \cref{eq:v_eff_turning_point} and so can be used to find the ground state.
-Being convex, however, it cannot tell us about the false vacua and so isn't obviously useful for studying transitions.
+Being convex, however, it cannot tell us about the false vacua and so is not obviously useful for studying transitions.

 Therefore, when $\overline{\phi}$ is multivalued, $\Gamma_{\text{eff}}$ becomes the concave envelope of $\Gamma_\text{1PI}$.
 Similarly it follows that we should then define $V_\text{1PI}$ as the negative of the spatially independent part of $\Gamma_\text{1PI}$ and distinguish between $V_\text{1PI}$ which we calculate perturbatively and can be non-convex and $V_\text{eff}$ which must be convex, and real, and is in fact the convex envelope of $V_\text{1PI}$.\footnote{It has also been suggested that $V_\text{1PI}$ is the analytic continuation of $V_\text{eff}$ into the region where $\phi$ is between the two minima \cite{Langer:1967ax,Langer:1969bc,Weinberg:1987vp}.}